google/skia-buildbot/sk8s/DESIGN.md

-# Skolo Jumphost Management Design Doc
+# Skolo Rack Management Design Doc

 ## Objective

-Switch away from using the legacy 'push' system for managing jumphosts and move to kubernetes.
+Switch away from using the legacy 'push' system for managing jumphosts and RPi machines and move to kubernetes.

 ## Overview